Follow Us

 Thank you to our loyal and generous Commercial Members and Sponsors whose support makes it possible to offer these sessions.
 Please consider giving their business your support first.

-GPFS is also a proud and grateful two-time recipient of an Oregon Arts Commission grant.
+GPFS is also a proud and grateful three-time recipient of an Oregon Arts Commission grant.

 What is First Tuesday with GPFS?